berthelemy/consulting.berthelemy.net/collections/_posts/2024-05-04-moodle-initial-configuration.md

 As the administrator, you have a duty of care towards your users to keep the site safe, secure and as easy to use as possible.

-Note: Since Moodle 4.0, the [Admin Presets plugin](https://moodle.org/plugins/block_admin_presets){:target="blank"} has been integrated into the core Moodle code.
+<blockquote><p>Note: Since Moodle 4.0, the [Admin Presets plugin](https://moodle.org/plugins/block_admin_presets){:target="blank"} has been integrated into the core Moodle code.
 This allows you to take a copy of your current configuration and import it into another Moodle site.
 This is such a time-saver if you're setting up multiple Moodle installations.
-If you're new to Moodle, you might just want to use the provided <mark>Starter</mark> preset and then take a look at the rest of this article.
+If you're new to Moodle, you might just want to use the provided <mark>Starter</mark> preset and then take a look at the rest of this article.</p>

-I'd advise against using Admin presets you've downloaded from elsewhere, unless you really trust the source.
+<p>I'd advise against using Admin presets you've downloaded from elsewhere, unless you really trust the source.</p></blockquote>

 ## Changing the default settings